How to troubleshoot database connection errors in Joomla 3.0

 Typically, the Joomla database table prefix is jos_.
 However, if your account was recently migrated (for example, from another hosting provider), the table prefix may be different, or even nonexistent.

-cPanel - MySQL Databases icon
+cPanel - Databases - MySQL Databases icon

 7. Under Current Databases, locate the database that you noted in step 3.